 2018 - the business was named business of the year by the Shelby County Chamber.

 The award winning family business - has garnered three of Iowa's highest journalism honors - the Master Editor Publisher award (Alan, Leo & Steve Mores) and earned five Harlan citizen of the year awards (Alan, Steve & Leo Mores, Mike Kolbe, Lori Christensen) and in 2003 Alan and Steve were named SBA Journalists of the Year.
-Managing editor Bob Bjoin has won over a dozen state and national reporting awards.
+Managing editor Bob Bjoin has won more than 40 state and national awards.
 Pressman Terry Holdren (2011) and marketing manager, Mike Kolbe (2016) were recipients of the Iowa Newspaper Assoc.
 Heritage Award.